Windows Server 2012: Support lifecycle

 Microsoft originally planned to end mainstream support for Windows Server 2012 and Windows Server 2012 R2 on January 9, 2018, with extended support ending on January 10, 2023.
 In order to provide customers the standard transition lifecycle timeline, Microsoft extended Windows Server 2012 and 2012 R2 support in March 2017 by 9 months.
 Windows Server 2012 reached the end of mainstream support on October 9, 2018 and entered the extended support phase, which ended on October 10, 2023.

 Microsoft announced in July 2021 that they will distribute paid Extended Security Updates for volume licensed editions of Windows Server 2012 and Windows Server 2012 R2 for up to 3 years after the end of extended support.
-For Windows Server 2012 and Windows Server 2012 R2, these updates will last until October 13, 2026.
-This will mark the final end of all security updates for the Windows NT 6.2 product line after 14 years, 2 months and 12 days and will also mark the final end of all security updates for the Windows NT 6.3 product line after 13 years, 1 month and 16 days.
+For Windows Server 2012 and Windows Server 2012 R2, they will receive updates until October 13, 2026.
+This will mark the final end of all security updates for the Windows NT 6.2 product line after 14 years, 2 months and 12 days and the Windows NT 6.3 product line after 13 years, 1 month and 16 days.